25 Creative Ways to Save Money

 When the cashier asks if you want to sign up for their card and save 20%, think twice before signing up for it.
 In most cases, there are some hidden fees you don’t want to pay.
 Take the brochure with you at first and read it before making decisions.

 #8 Make your own coffee

 If you buy $3 coffee at a shop 5 times a week, it will cost you $60 a month, $720 a year.
 On the other hand, if you buy Kirkland brand k-cups (30 cents for a cup of coffee), it will cost you $6 a month, $72 a year.
-Making your own coffee at home every day, you will save a ton of money every year.
+By making your own coffee at home every day, you will save a ton of money every year.

 #9 Buy LED light bulbs

-LED bulbs may cost more than regular bulbs first, but they’ll save you on your electricity bill.
+LED bulbs may cost more than regular bulbs at first, but they’ll save you on your electricity bill.
 Why?
 LED bulbs require less energy to run.
-Also, LED bulbs are last longer than any other bulbs.
+Also, LED bulbs last longer than any other bulbs.
 In my house, changing bulbs is my job.
 I love LED bulbs because I don’t have to change them frequently.

 #10 Quit bad habits

 Bad habits like smoking, drinking alcohol, and even drinking tons of soda or energy drinks are terrible for your health as well as your budget.
-You can make exceptions for special occasions but eliminate bad habits from your lifestyle will help you to achieve saving goals.
+You can make exceptions for special occasions but eliminating bad habits from your lifestyle will help you to achieve saving goals.

 #11 Stick to the shopping list

 Make shopping lists for groceries, clothing, etc. If you make a shopping list and stick to it, you will save money on impulse purchases.